 Church Meadows – No.1, No.3, RIVER COTTAGE, MEADOW VIEW, GALLEONS on the site of a Bungalow (picture somewhere).
 Penny Hedge.
 So called as the owner found a penny in the hedge.
 The Willows Bungalows 1 2 3 , Seven Moons A modern bungalow built around an old army hut, originally named Hawthorns.
 The four Waller … Read moreMill Road

 East side – Prior to the opening of the new school in 1875 School Road was a little used lane with only one property, Miss Mary Pretymans cottage, on the east side of the lane.
-The coprolite carts no doubt used the lane to reach the coprolite pit where High Elms now stands.
-Two modern … Read moreSchool Road
+The coprolite carts no doubt used the lane to reach the coprolite pit where High Elms now stands. … Read moreSchool Road

 Previously called The Street, and was the main route into the village and down to the river.
 It avoided the ‘hill’ in ‘School Road’ and was an easier route for the horses.
 In the 19C there was a Change to Fishpond Road .Before the early years of the 20th century the lanes would have little … Read moreFishpond Road